Oriole Dog Training Club Schedule of Classes

 Introductory Obedience Classes

 [OB101] Puppy Kindergarten.
-Instructor: Rachel Lachow.
+Instructor: Kara O’Connor, Assistant: Carol Carr.
 6 weeks.
 For puppies 14 weeks to 6 months old.
-Emphasis on positive socialization to people and other puppies, environmental surroundings and contacts.
+This class is for focusing on the start of obedience foundations and behavior issues.
+Emphasis on positive socialization to people and other puppies, environmental surroundings, and contacts.
 General behavior topics will include crate training, housetraining, reading body language, and reducing nipping and jumping.
-We will focus on skills like attention to owner, loose leash walking, rear end awareness, good play and greeting skills with dogs and people, sit, down, come, wait, even tricks!
+We will focus on skills like communication and attention to owner, loose leash walking, rear end awareness, good play and greeting skills with dogs and people, sit, down, come, wait, even tricks!
 This is a “food” reward-based class.
-Notes: 1) At least 4 dogs must be registered for class to be held.
-2) Bring current rabies certificate for puppies over 4 months to the first night of class.
+The next class would be the Basic Obedience class.
+Note: Bring current rabies certificate for puppies over 4 months to the first night of class.
 Puppies attend the first class.
 Front training room.

 Class limit: